 Download the brochure

 Learn More about the Application Process

-Made possible by a grant from the Federation of Canadian Municipalities under its second phase of training funding of the Municipal Asset Management Program (MAMP), 120 municipal sector practitioners from across Canada are able to participate an offering of PEMAC’s Asset Management Professional (AMP) education and certification program.
+Made possible by a grant from the Federation of Canadian Municipalities under its training funding of the Municipal Asset Management Program (MAMP), 120 municipal sector practitioners from across Canada are able to participate an offering of PEMAC’s Asset Management Professional (AMP) education and certification program.
 Teams from municipalities across Canada will take a learning journey together through six courses of the program from December 2018 to April 2020, with the goal of meaningfully improving the Asset Management practices of their municipality.

 The AMP program introduces participants to the latest in strategic asset management thinking while building organizational capacity for excellence in Asset Management.
 Participants develop the capacity to engage others and build their knowledge and skills in key subject areas while familiarizing themselves with tools for strategic decision making at each stage of the asset lifecycle.

 Designed with the FCM Asset Management Readiness Scale in mind, and aligned with ISO 5500x standards, this program will allow municipal sector practitioners to strengthen their region’s approach to managing its assets as they share and learn from one another, while also being guided along the path from plan to execution from leading Asset Management experts.